AlexanderKosik/software_design/content/material/abstraction.md

 It's a modern myth and proven, that it is not the truth, but it gets the point very well.
 Both pens provide more or less the same functionality, but one is way simpler so the solution is superior.

 ## Readability
  Source code is written once and maybe changed one time on a later point while refactoring, but it is read way more often.
 So if we can understand the source code quite well, we can change it more easily.
 That's why readability is also a supporting metric to ETC.

+The style of our source code also influences readability.
+Think about a source code line that is 200 characters wide.
+It may be nearly impossible to understand adhoc what this line is doing and it is also very hard to read the line without scrolling.

+The Python Programming languages defines a coding standard how you Python code should be formatted.
+It sets a globally respected standard and also help in avoiding flame wars about *how the code should look*.

+Newer programming languages like *golang* go one step further by providing a gofmt tool that will take care of the file formatting.
+To quote the [go website](https://go.dev/blog/gofmt):

+> Gofmt’d code is:
+>
+> - easier to write: never worry about minor formatting concerns while hacking away,
+>
+> - easier to read: when all code looks the same you need not mentally convert others' formatting style into something you can understand.
+>
+> - easier to maintain: mechanical changes to the source don’t cause unrelated changes to the file’s formatting; diffs show only the real changes.
+>
+> uncontroversial: never have a debate about spacing or brace position ever again!

 # How do we want to change the system?
 If we need to change our system, e.g. we get a new requirement from our customers that we need to implement, than the question arises: *How* do we want to change the system?

 We can implement new features by **changing existing code** or by **adding new code**.
 The **open-close-principle** (originated by Bertrand Meyer in the 1980s) states, that a system is easier to change, if we can implement a new requirement by adding new code, rather than changing existing code (the system is open for extension, but closed for modification).

-Let's have a look at this example:
+Let's have a closer look at this example:

 ![](images/NetworkServer.png)